datenstrom/yellow/README.md

 ## How to get extensions

 Extensions give you additional features, languages and themes.
 The core has the core functionality of your website.
 Everything else is up to you.
-There is an image gallery, calendar feature, search feature and much more.
+There is an image gallery, event calendar, search feature and much more.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help